ying-teaching/python/5-functions/function-concepts.md

 ```

 As you can see, you use multiple variables, seprated by `,` to retrieve the multiple returning values.

+The statement `return first, second` actaully returns a data type of `tuple`.
+Python uses the syntax `(e1, e2, e3,...)` to represent a tuple that have multiple elements.
+The `return first, second` can be written as `return (first, seond)`.
+We will cover tuple in later sections.

 ## 3 Calling Function